NBloemendaal/STORM/README.md

 # STORM
 This is the STORM (Synthetic Tropical cyclOne geneRation Model) Model.
 For details, see https://doi.org/10.1038/s41597-020-0381-2

+**IMPORTANT: Please be aware that these scripts are not maintained and NO support is provided!!**

 These python programs are all modules:
 1. SELECT_BASIN.py <--- generates the basin boundaries, no of cyclones, month of occurrence
 2. SAMPLE_STARTING_POINT.py <--- generates the genesis locations